Do You Need A Low Oxalate Diet?

 3. Rotate Your Produce: Rotate the produce that you eat.
 Iceberg lettuce varieties contain little to no oxalate and can add bulk to your salad in combination with spinach and kale.

 4. Cook But Don’t Overcook Your Veggies: Blanching, boiling, and sautéing vegetables will reduce oxalate content but if you cook them too long it only reduces the valuable nutrient supply available.
 Studies have shown that a maximum reduction of only 15% oxalate concentration occurs through cooking (1).

 5. Improve Gut Health: Supplement your diet with probiotic foods and supplements to replenish beneficial bacteria that break down oxalate.
-Examples of fermented foods are yogurt, kefir, cultured vegetables, kombucha, and sauerkraut.
+Examples of fermented foods are yogurt, kefir, cultured vegetables, kombucha (made without black tea), and sauerkraut.
 A high quality 100 billion CFU probiotic supplement with lactobacillus acidophilus and bifidobacterium lactis should be used as well.